 People with dietary restrictions don’t have to miss out on holiday goodies in Ottawa!
 Strawberry Blonde Bakery in the Westboro neighbourhood, Thimble Cakes on Bank Street and Wild Oat Bakery & Café in the Glebe provide amazing options for vegans, vegetarians, or those with food allergies and intolerances, including gluten, soy, nuts, eggs and dairy.

 Stubbe Chocolates is full of treats for all budgets, including holiday-shaped chocolates, special advent calendars, towers made with truffles, as well as German stollen cake.
-Italian bakeries like Pasticceria Gelateria Italiana in Little Italy are known for their pastries, including traditional Panettone.
+Italian bakeries like Pasticceria Gelateria Italiana in Little Italy and Mantovani 1946 are known for their pastries, including traditional Panettone.
 You can also get holiday fruit cake at Aux Délices, cake pops at The Cupcake Lounge, or pick up seasonal pies of all kinds from Three Tarts Bakery and Life of Pie.